 Dizziness, lightheadedness, or loss of consciousness

 Shortness of breath

-Weakness of an arm, leg, or one side of the face
+Weakness of an arm, leg, or 1 side of the face

 Sudden trouble with speech or vision